Jango73/CuteGit/README.md

 ### CController

 * Creates and provides access to
+  * the list of known repositories
+  * the list of open repositories
+  * the current repository
+  * the Git interactive rebase editing

+### CRepository

+* Represents a repository
+* Creates and provides access to
-  * the interface to the versioning system
+  * the corresponding versioning system commands
   * the file system model
   * the filter for the file system model
-  * the model for the list of repositories
   * the model for lines of output when executing a process
+  * the name of the current branch
+  * the repository status (normal, rebasing, merging, ...)
+  * the list of branches
+  * the current branch log
+  * the diff of the selected folder / file
+  * the log of the selected folder / file
+* Exposes to QML / JS the versioning methods: stage, unstage, commit, push, ...

 ### CTreeFileModel

 * Inherits QFileSystemModel
+* Shows changed files as a tree
 * Provides access to
-  * the name of the current branch
-  * the repository status (normal, rebasing, merging, ...)
   * the repository files
-  * the model for the list of branches
-  * the model for the current branch log
-  * the model for the diff of the selected folder / file
-  * the model for the log of the selected folder / file
-* Exposes to C++ the versioning methods: stage, unstage, commit, push, ...

-### CFileModelProxy
+### CTreeFileModelProxy

 * Inherits QSortFilterProxyModel
 * Encapsulates CTreeFileModel
 * Enables showing/hiding the files using their GIT status property
-* Exposes to QML / JS the versioning methods: stage, unstage, commit, push, ...

 ### CFlatFileModel

 * Inherits QAbstractListModel
 * Shows changed files as a list
+* Provides access to
+  * the repository files

+### CFlatFileModelProxy

+* Inherits QSortFilterProxyModel
+* Encapsulates CFlatFileModel

 ### CRepoFile